cogdog/tru-collector/README.md

 ## Relatively New Features

+* **Enabled for WP-Ratings** With the Wp-Ratings Plugin installed, you can have front page and single item ratings for items
+* **Customizer Editor for Upload Form** All field labels and instructions can now be modified via the customizer
 * **Rich Text Editor Option** allow for the full Wordpress editor for composing captions
 * **Shortcode for Hyperlinks in captions** This one is for you Daniel!
 * **Display Order Options** Theme options now allows front page, archive, search results can be sorted by date published (default) or by title, and also the order can be ascending or descending